Estimation and visualization of treatment effects for multiple outcomes: Conclusion

 The estimation method of treatment effects for multiple outcomes has not been proposed, even though the data have been collected in clinical trials.
 In this paper, we propose a method to estimate the treatment effect for multiple outcomes, and confirm the usefulness of the method with numerical simulations and real data.
 We proposed a method that enables the estimation of treatment effects for multiple continuous and multiple binary outcomes and the discovery of components that have a common and significant impact on treatment effects.
 We called this SMR-MOM.
 The estimation algorithms for these proposed methods are obtained based on the proximal gradient method and singular value decomposition.
 We also proposed the framework of estimating various types of outcomes as including of SMR-MOM, called GSMR-MOM.
 From the numerical study, it was found that the method that estimates the parameters by simultaneous approach has better accuracy in terms of MSEs than these by tandem approach.
 In addition, from the visualization in application, we can see that these proposed methods provide ease of interpretation.

 In this paper, we do not select the number of principal components.
 This selection can be selected by cross-validation.
 In addition, this method cannot be applied to observational studies because it was proposed for randomized controlled trials.
 In the future, we would like to extend the method to observational studies by weighting the data using propensity scores (Rosenbaum and Rubin, 1983).
+The criterion for cross-validation in numerical simulations has been "minimization of MSE", but we would like to consider making it "identification of subgroups" in the future.
+The limitation of this method is that MOM is used as an efficiency augmentation in Tian et al. (2014) to provide a valid estimation of the interactions, but further investigation is needed for GLM.
+In the binary case, the simulation results suggest that it may be used.